Quantum criticality using a superconducting quantum processor

-We now run the quantum circuit on a digital quantum computer.
+We now run the quantum circuit on a quantum computer.
 We use Rigetti Aspen-9 superconducting quantum chip and the provided compiler to translate the quantum circuit into the native gate set~\cite{supplemental}.
-We work with seven qubits, perform two time steps using a first-order Suzuki-Trotter expansion, and vary its duration $\delta t$ to access different drive times $T$.
+We work with seven qubits, each directly representing one Ising spin of the Hamiltonians~\eqref{eq:ising_terms}.
+We perform two time steps using a first-order Suzuki-Trotter expansion, and vary its duration $\delta t$ to access different drive times $T$.
 We collect $32\,768$ basis states as outputs, from which we compute the two-point correlation function of Eq.~\eqref{eq:correlation}.
-The raw data are shown in Fig.~\ref{fig:collapse}(c).
+The raw data are shown in Fig.~\ref{fig:collapse}(d).
 We observe a distinct decay of the correlation with the distance, but there is no clear hierarchy for the different $T$ values, although the smaller ones tend to be generally lower.
 Note that, unlike the benchmark emulation, the range of available drive times and distances is more restricted.
 In the corresponding lower panel, we rescale the data according to Eq.~\eqref{eq:correlation_critical_scaling} and plot for comparison the scaling function extracted from the benchmark data of Fig.~\ref{fig:collapse}(b).
 There is a good qualitative agreement, despite the hardware being imperfect.